-A probationary period deemed appropriate by the academic review committee (ARC) shall be allotted to offer students the opportunity to improve, correct productivity, attitude, behavior and/or grades.
-The student will meet with the dean of student support or designee to develop a corrective action plan and time frame to improve or correct productivity, attitude, behavior and/or grades.
+In the event a student violates Standard College's Academic Dishonesty Policy, Professional Behavior Policy, Code of Ethics and/or Code of Conduct, the Admissions, Progression, Graduation (APG) Committee shall determine whether a probationary period shall be allotted to the student.
+The purpose of a probationary period would be to offer the student the opportunity to improve or correct productivity, attitude, and behavior.
+The student will meet with the Director of Nursing Education, Dean of Student Services, or designee to develop the corrective action plan and time frame to improve or correct productivity, attitude, or behavior.

-If determined by the school that improvements have been made as defined in the corrective action plan within the time frame as defined in the corrective action plan the student shall be removed from probationary status.
+If determined by the school that improvements have been made within the time frame as defined in the corrective action plan, the student shall be removed from probationary status.
 If determined by the school that the corrective action plan was not implemented and/or improvements or corrections were not made within the specified time frame given, further disciplinary action shall be taken ranging from suspension to dismissal from the program.

-Only one (1) probationary period shall be permitted for violation of the code of conduct or ethics while enrolled in the program and two (2) probationary periods shall be permitted for "academics" while enrolled in the program.
+Only one (1) probationary period shall be permitted for violation of the Academic Dishonesty Policy, Professional Behavior, Code of Ethics and/or Code of Conduct, while enrolled in the program and two (2) probationary periods shall be permitted for "academics" while enrolled in the program.
 Incurring more than the allotted probationary periods shall result in dismissal from the program without a tuition refund.